-There is a participation fee of $1,200 for each participating classroom.
-Financial aid is available for qualifying schools.
+Cost: $1,500 for each participating classroom.
+Scholarships are available for qualifying schools.